How to Install YouTube on Amazon Fire Stick

 Unlike most sideloaded apps, Smart YouTube TV doesn’t require an extra piece of software, like a VPN, to be used legally.
 Unlike with some apps you can install on the Fire Stick, it’s perfectly acceptable to sideload YouTube onto your Fire Stick, and though it takes a few minutes to accomplish, we wholeheartedly recommend installing Smart YouTube TV on your Fire Stick.

-With three different ways to watch YouTube on your Fire Stick, there’s no shortage of options for anyone looking to watch their favorite content creators on their television.
+With four different ways to watch YouTube on your Fire Stick, there’s no shortage of options for anyone looking to watch their favorite content creators on their television.
 Let us know in the comments which version of YouTube for the Fire Stick you’re using, and check back at TechJunkie for more Fire TV tips, tricks, and guides!